22 01.2026 | Mother–daughter and invisible lineages

 Can we rewrite our family narrative through their memory?

-Drawing on photographs spanning five generations, this approach seeks to repair fractures and to create a dialogue with the absent.
-Through superimpositions of negatives and cyanotype prints, impossible encounters emerge: a great-grandmother appears at a birthday celebration, three generations of mothers come together, and an adolescent meets her future as a mother.
+Drawing on photographs spanning five generations, this approach seeks to create a dialogue with the absent, and to transform our connections with them.
+Like a gentle, obsessive litany of haunting presences, three generations of mothers come together, and a teenage girl glimpses her future as a mother.
 The pictures blend together into soft blue tones that make their contours less clear.
-Family photography thus becomes a site of post-mortem memory, revealing silences, fractures, absences, and ghosts.
+Family photography thus becomes a site of post-mortem memory, revealing silences, desires, and invisible legacies.
 A new memory is born from these imaginary weavings and is made tangible by absence itself.

 Delphine d’Elia